-Southern Heights Brewing Company is on the far east side of Austin and some people feel that it’s a little challenging to find, but once you do locate it, you’ll be welcomed into a bright, open, and lively taproom that feels like home right away.
+Southern Heights Brewing Company is on the far east side of Austin, and some people feel it’s a little challenging to find, but once you do locate it, you’ll be welcomed into a bright, open, and lively taproom that feels like home right away.

 The broad space includes a ping pong table, board games, long tables, and comfortable seating, so you’ll want to relax and stay a while.
 Although Southern Heights is relatively new, it feels like it’s been here for years, and its nostalgic dedication to old-style craft brewing adds to that vibe even further.

 The beers here are simple but worthwhile.
-Try the Where’s My Flannel “bodacious” pub ale or the Hoodie Weather Russian imperial stout on a cooler day, or the Tahitian Dreamin’ “lush topical” ale or Jam Session kettle sour with raspberry on a warm one.
+Try the Where’s My Flannel “bodacious” pub ale, the Hoodie Weather Russian imperial stout on a cooler day, or the Tahitian Dreamin’ “lush topical” ale or Jam Session kettle sour with raspberry on a warm one.

-Southern Heights also offers beer-to-go; pick up a four-pack or a 25 oz growler or get a growler refill and bring it along with you for later.
+Southern Heights also offers beer-to-go; pick up a four-pack or a 25 oz growler, get a growler refill, and bring it with you for later.
 Or, if you’re in a rush, they’ll meet you at the curb.

 12. Friends & Allies

-This brewery has been brewing beer in Austin for a while but it only added a taproom recently.
-Not only does Friends & Allies make great beer, but it is beginning to experiment more and is becoming even more well known due to its many great collaborations with other local breweries.
+This brewery has been brewing beer in Austin for a while but recently added a taproom.
+Not only does Friends & Allies make great beer, but it is beginning to experiment more and is becoming even more well-known due to its many great collaborations with other local breweries.

-This brewery’s most popular mainstay is probably The Noisy Cricket IPA but you’ll also love the Bearliner Blackberry Saison and the Springdale white ale as well.
+This brewery’s most popular mainstay is probably The Noisy Cricket IPA, but you’ll also love the Bearliner Blackberry Saison and the Springdale white ale.
 Try their seasonals to give your taste buds a bit of an extra adventure.

-The taproom here is roomy and welcoming and you can bring your dog and relax on the porch.
-Play board games inside with all your own friends and allies or just sit back and relax with a draft.
+The taproom here is roomy and welcoming, and you can bring your dog and relax on the porch.
+Play board games inside with all your friends and allies or sit back and relax with a draft.
 You’ll want to return to this spot time and time again.

 - Most Beautiful & Best Running Trails in America